 Maryland Layoffs — March 2019

-Employers in Maryland filed 7 WARN Act notices in March 2019, impacting roughly 1,497 workers — representing a notable rise over February and up 144% versus March 2018.
+Employers in Maryland submitted 7 WARN Act notices in March 2019, putting at risk an estimated 1,497 workers — up substantially from February and up 144% versus March 2018.
 The average filing covered 214 workers, with 5 closures among the notices.

 Industry Breakdown